Db2-DTE-POC/wxddemo/docs/wxd-superset.md

 ![Browser](wxd-images/superset-14.png)

-To create a simple Line Chart, we start by selecting the Line Chart icon.
+To create a simple Bar Chart, we start by selecting the Bar Chart icon.
 If you click it once it displays information about the chart type.
 If you double-click it, the chart builder screen will display.

 ![Browser](wxd-images/superset-15.png)

-Click on the mktsegment field and drag it into the X-AXIS field.
-Then drag the acctbal field into the METRICS field.
+Click on the `mktsegment` field and drag it into the DIMENSIONS field.
+Then drag the `acctbal` field into the METRICS field.
 The program will ask how the field is to be computed.
 Select AVG from the list and SAVE.

 ![Browser](wxd-images/superset-16.png)